noahbailey/docbot/docs/k8s/01-install.md

-# Installing Kubernetes on KVM
+# Install K8s on Bare Metal or Hypervisor

 ## Prepare the nodes